AincradOT/platform/docs/architecture/state-management.md

 ## State Locking

-!!! warning
-    GCS does not provide native state locking.
+**⚠️ Warning:** GCS does not provide native state locking.
 For small teams (3-10 developers) running terraform sequentially, this is acceptable.

 ### Mitigation